Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: Appendix: A historical remark on the (almost) purity theorem

 \begin{theorem}[Purity of branch locus] Assume that $f:X \to S$ is a finite dominant morphism of Noetherian integral schemes such that $S$ is regular and $X$ is normal.
 Then the ramification locus of $f$ is of pure codimension one. \end{theorem}

-The almost analogue of pure pair has been suggested in Gabber-Ramero's treatise [Definition 14.4.1]\cite{GR18}, in which case the almost purity theorem takes the form of $X=\Spec(R)$ and $U=\Spec (R[\frac{1}{p}])$ for a certain big ring $R$.
+The almost analogue of pure pair has been suggested in Gabber-Ramero's treatise \cite[Definition 14.4.1]{GR18}, in which case the almost purity theorem takes the form of $X=\Spec(R)$ and $U=\Spec (R[\frac{1}{p}])$ for a certain big ring $R$.
 To the best of authors' knowledge, the first appearance of the almost purity theorem is Tate's work on $p$-divisible groups over local fields \cite{Tate67} and its higher-dimensional analog was studied by Faltings \cite{Fa88}, who also outlined ideas of almost ring theory.
 Faltings gave another proof in \cite{Fa02}, where he made an effective use of the Frobenius action on certain local cohomology modules combined with his normalized length.
 We refer the reader to Olsson's notes \cite{Ol09}.
 An ultimate version of the almost purity was proved by Scholze in \cite{Sch12}, using adic spaces.
+We remark that Faltings started with an essentially smooth algebra over a discrete valuation ring and then constructed a huge ring extension on which the Frobenius map has good behavior.
+His proof required complicated ramification theory.
+On the other hand, Scholze started with a ring that is already big enough so that he avoided ramification theory.

-\begin{acknowledgement} The authors are grateful to Professor K. Fujiwara for encouragement and comments on this paper. \end{acknowledgement}
+\begin{acknowledgement} The authors are grateful to Professor K. Fujiwara for encouragement and comments on this paper.
+Our gratitude also goes to some anonymous referee for reading the paper thoroughly and providing many constructive comments that has led to improve the presentation of the present article.
+Kazuma Shimomoto was partially supported by JSPS Grant-in-Aid for Scientific Research(C) 18K03257. \end{acknowledgement}